neo4j/graphql/docs/rfcs/rfc-004-undirected-relationship-queries.md

 * `DEFAULT_DIRECTED` (_default_) - All queries are directed by default, but `directed: false` option is available in queries.
 * `DEFAULT_UNDIRECTED` - All queries are undirected by default, but `directed: true` option is available in queries.
-* `DIRECTED_ONLY` - All queries are directed.
+* `DIRECTED_ONLY` - All queries are directed (as of `2.5.3`, this is the default behaviour).
 * `UNDIRECTED_ONLY` - All queries are undirected.

 ## Risks

+* New security considerations for users, as undirected relationship queries will now be possible.
+* We use relationship direction in a lot of different places in the code - risk that we change or remove the direction where we shouldn't.

+## Technical considerations

 * Any undirected queries should be opt-in.
-* Risk of breaking changes if existing typedefs/queries allow undirected queries.
-* We use relationship direction in a lot of different places in the code - risk that we change or remove the direction where we shouldn't

-## Technical considerations

-* `queryDirection` default (`DEFAULT_DIRECTED` vs `DIRECTED_ONLY`)
+* `queryDirection` default value (`DEFAULT_DIRECTED` vs `DIRECTED_ONLY`).
-* `directed` vs `undirected` parameter
+* `directed` vs `undirected` parameter.

 ## Out of Scope

 * **undirected mutations**: A direction needs to be specified and used for mutation.

-## Other solutions considered
+## Discarded Solutions

 ### Both direction
 Allow the use of `BOTH` or `NONE` for no relationship direction.